j0rpi/j-tracker/README.md

 4. Done

 # Is this script finished?
-No. The ability to post comments, and upload torrents, still needs to be done.
+No. The ability to post comments, upload torrents, display magnet link info on torrent page, and user control panel, still needs to be done.

 # Is there a demo?
 Of course.
 You can view a demo of J-Tracker [HERE](http://www.j0rpi.net/torrenttracker)